 Those who are new to winter hiking often face a dilemma: “Should I get snowshoes or crampons?”.
 The big and important difference between snowshoes and crampons is that snowshoes are primarily designed for terrain covered with soft and deep snow where flotation is required while crampons are designed for terrain covered with firm and slippery snow or ice where traction is required.
 Even though snowshoes also provide some traction, they are not the best option for icy surfaces as they provide inferior maneuverability and traction in comparison to crampons.
 Furthermore, they are also significantly heavier and bulkier.
-Thus, what you need depends on the conditions in the terrain where you will be hiking.
+Thus, what you need depends on the conditions on the trail where you will be hiking.
 We have already made a list of the best C1 crampons elsewhere; in the following we will focus on the best snowshoes for winter hiking.

 1. Buying Snowshoes for Hiking – What is important?

 In this review we only listed snowshoes which provide superb flotation-to-weight ratio.
 All snowshoes listed in this review weigh less than 6 pounds per pair.
 Lightweight equipment allows you to hike faster and easier.

 Snowshoes have either oval or tapered frames of different sizes.
 The frame size is not relevant to the hiker’s footwear size, but should be selected according to the hiker’s weight (the heavier, the larger frame size), the expected type of snow cover (the softer, the larger frame size) and the required maneuverability (e.g. you need more maneuverability in terrains with a lot of vegetation or big rocks blocking your way).
 A large frame size will of course impede your maneuverability and in general you should try to aim for the smallest size to fit your needs.
 A (very) general rule of thumb is that for every kilogram of body weight, a snowshoe should cover a surface of 14.5 cm2.
 However, this rule doesn’t take type of snow cover and required maneuverability into consideration.